ChewKeanHo/Hestia/src/generator/README.md

 The main documentations of each generators are located inside the `presenters` directory, within their respective `README.md` Markdown formatted file.
 They are organized in the `Business Needs-to-Know` strategy.
-You should read through the generator's documentations first before proceeding to perform any new development.
+You should read through the generator's documentations first layer-by-layer before proceeding to perform any new development.

-If you're new to this project, then the following steps might guide to towards a seasoned maintainership.
+If you're new to this project, then the following steps might guide to towards your maintainership experiences.

-This project uses pure POSIX Shell script entirely and is already configured to auto-import all functions inside `entities`, `views`, and `interactors`.
+This project uses pure POSIX Shell script entirely.
+It is already configured to auto-import all functions inside `entities`, `views`, and `interactors` and then auto-execute all shell scripts with `.sh` file extension inside `routers` directory.
+Hence, you do not need to manually import stuffs here and there.
-Hence, you can go ahead and use the functions directly without explicit import.

-**1 function is only allowed in 1 source code**.
+For maintainability sake, **only 1 function is allowed in 1 source code**.

 #### (1) Work on Views

-Start working on `views` rendering functions first.
-These functions only focus on rendering the source codes' output segments.
-They are **NOT SUPPOSE** to perform any data processing like sanitations and validations.
+Start by working on `views` rendering functions.
+These functions only focus on source codes' templating output which are independent in nature.
+It should be safe for beginner to attempt any contribution to the project.

+`views` is **NOT SUPPOSE** to perform any data processing like sanitations and validations.
 Those are  `entites` components' responsibilities.

-Due to `views` component being a primitive component by nature, it should be safe and easy to recover from your mistakes without breaking other components.

 #### (2) Work on Interactors

-Now map the `views` rendering functions to the corresponding `interactors` libraries.
-This is to let you familarize with how `views` and `entities` integrate with `interactors`.
+Next is to map the `views` rendering functions to the corresponding `interactors` libraries.
+This is to let you familarize with how `views` and `entities` integrating with `interactors` forming the low-level sides of the generator.

-Hestia generator use `context1/{context1-a.sh,...main.sh}/context2/{...}` directory organization to keep the entire generator project maintainable.
+The generator uses `context1/{context1-a.sh,...main.sh}/context2/{...}` directory organization for seamless learning and maintainability.
-Example, for `enums-linear` generator, the interactor is
+Example, for `enums/linear` generator, the interactor is

 `enums/`                                  - designate enumeration type.
 `enums/linear`                            - designate linear enumeration nature.
 `enums/linear/write-import`               - designate the segment function type.
-`enums/linear/write-import/main.sh`       - the control file for the function.
+`enums/linear/write-import/main.sh`       - the main control file for the
+                                            function. `presenters` will call
-                                            `presenters` call this function.
-Its
+                                            this function instead.
+Its sole
-                                            sole resonsibility is to call all
+                                            resonsibility is to call all
                                             specific context functions at its
                                             level for concurrent generations.
 `enums/linear/write-import/{c,go,...}.sh` - the context-specific function.
 In